HowHow06/trapper/backend/README.md

 Finally, start the FastAPI server with:

 ```
-uvicorn main:app --reload
+uvicorn app.main:app --reload

 ```

-> Note: if you dont want to run the application in poetry shell, use `poetry run uvicorn main:app --reload` instead
+> Note: if you dont want to run the application in poetry shell, use `poetry run uvicorn app.main:app --reload` instead

 Your server should now be running at **`http://localhost:8000`**.